 Welcome to the Surfer’s Path events.
-The crowning jewel of the Golden State, Santa Cruz County welcomes runners with an enchanting blend of nostalgia, natural beauty and invigorating activities.
-Whether you choose the Marathon, Half Marathon, Hang 10/5 or 10k/5k you will be treated to scenic courses, featuring breathtaking views of the Monterey Bay coastline and a series of world renowned surf breaks.
+The crowning jewel of the Golden State, Santa Cruz County welcomes runners with an enchanting blend of nostalgia, natural beauty, and invigorating activities.
+Whether you choose the 10k/5k, Half Marathon, or Wahine 10k/6k you will be treated to scenic courses, featuring breathtaking views of the Monterey Bay coastline and a series of world-renowned surf breaks.
 An ideal destination event, participants can experience a quintessential California vacation.
-Create a memory that you will treasure forever by achieving your athletic goal in this picture postcard setting.
+Create a memory that you will treasure forever by achieving your athletic goal in this picture-postcard setting.

-Journey onto the Surfer’s Path, and tour the coastal bluffs of Santa Cruz County, offering views of these famous points of interest and surf breaks.
-Miles will melt away as you enjoy breathtaking views and the watch surfers ride the waves.
+Journey onto the Surfer’s Path, and tour the coastal bluffs of Santa Cruz County that offer views of these famous points of interest and surf breaks.
+Miles will melt away as you enjoy breathtaking views and watch surfers ride the waves.